- Wisconsin Administrative Code § ER 18.15 Catastrophic Leave

 When a recipient is using donated leave credits to remain on payroll, benefit deductions should continue to be deducted from pay.
 Donated leave credits cannot be used intermittently to extend the employer’s contribution towards benefits.

-Decisions relative to the Catastrophic Leave Program are not grievable.
+Decisions relative to the Catastrophic Leave Program are not subject to the grievance policy.
 Shared governance bodies may establish separate appeals procedures.

-For information about the operation of this policy, contact the Personnel Representative for your respective School, College, Division or Department, or the Department of Human Resources.
+For information about the operation of this policy, contact the Personnel Representative/Human Resources Business Partner for your respective School, College, Division or Department, or the Department of Human Resources.